umigv/CV-Onboarding/README.md

-# CV-Onboarding
+# CV Onboarding
-Onboarding resources for University of Michigan Autonomous Robotic Vehicle Team (2024-25)
+Onboarding resources for University of Michigan Autonomous Robotic Vehicle Team (2025-26) Computer Vision Subteam.

 ## How This Repository is Organized
 The onboarding is divided into 6 sections: